+This equipment has an autoranging line voltage input.
+Ensure that the supply voltage is within the specified range.
 This equipment is designed to be operated from a power source that includes a third "grounding" connection in addition to the power leads.
 Do not defeat this safety feature.
 In addition to creating a potentially hazardous situation, defeating this safety ground will prevent the internal line noise filter from functioning.